 When you’re choosing a juice, make sure the bottle says 100-percent fruit juice.
 “Fruit punches or fruit drinks are usually concentrates with added sugar,” Planells explains.
 “So if you get something that’s only 80-percent fruit juice and has an extra 20 grams of sugar, you could have eaten a piece of fruit and saved yourself all those extra calories.”
 And remember, he adds, portion size, portion size, portion size: “Juice is usually a 6-oz serving.”
 Find out 17 more surprisingly unhealthy foods you need to avoid.

 While Planells encourages drinking water to stay hydrated, he cautions against getting carried away with flavored varieties.
 “People think, ‘It’s water!
 It’s got vitamins!
 It sounds healthy!’
 But read the label to understand what you’re consuming,” he says.
 “An 8-oz serving provides 50 calories, but a usual bottle is 16 to 20 ounces, so make sure you look at the serving per bottle.
 You could be consuming an additional 130 calories from your flavored water.”

 While a snack bag full of dried fruit may seem like sensible choice, keep the serving size in perspective.
-"Would you eat seven mangoes in one sitting?
+“Would you eat seven mangoes in one sitting?
 Or 12 peaches?
 Because dried fruit is pretty much just that.
-Fruit that has been shrunken down and extracted of its moisture—but the natural sugars remain," explains Shape.com.
-Our bodies just aren't designed to handle all that sugar in one sitting, the site adds.
-Instead, try these 11 yummy after-school snacks that nutritionists give to their own kids.
+Fruit that has been shrunken down and extracted of its moisture—but the natural sugars remain,” explains Shape.com.
+Our bodies just aren’t designed to handle all that sugar in one sitting, the site adds.

 The uncut watermelon